 - Absence directly related to the student’s homeless status; member consistent with RCW 28A.705.010;

 - Absences related to deployment activities of a parent/guardian who is active duty military;

 - Absence resulting from a disciplinary/corrective action (e.g. suspension or expulsion);

 - Principal and parent/guardian/emancipated youth mutually agreed upon activity.

-The Principal or designee has the authority to determine if an absence meets the above criteria to be deemed an excused absence.
+The Principal or School Administrator has the authority to determine if an absence meets the above criteria to be deemed an excused absence.
 An absence may not be considered excused if it causes a serious adverse effect on the student's educational progress.
 To view the entire Highline Public Schools policy regarding Excused and Unexcused Absences, please visit www.highlineschools.org and search Policy No. 3122.

 CHOICE Academy graduation day is determined by Highline Public Schools.
 There will be two seniors who speak at graduation.
 One speaker will be the Valedictorian, who is the student with the highest GPA as indicated on the student’s high school transcript as of the end of winter quarter for Running Start students and at the end of first semester of the senior year for all other students.
 There are also two junior escorts, or “Grey Gowns”, to be at the ceremony.
-They, too, are the students with the highest GPA as indicated on the student’s high school transcript as of the end of first semester of their junior year.
+They, too, are the students with the highest GPA as indicated on the student’s high school transcript at the end of first semester of their junior year.